Flow-matic/Crypto-Price-App/README.md

 - [Ganache](https://trufflesuite.com/ganache/) Quickly fire up a personal Ethereum blockchain which you can use to run tests, execute commands, and inspect state while controlling how the chain operates.

 ___
+Credits
+---

+ Thanks and praises has to go to all of the below as I work through a career change, asking for help and guidance along the way is always a good starting point.

+ Much like any other skill, learning how to code requires time and persistence.
+The difficulty will depend on the programming language itself and what kind of software you'd like to make.

+  * I used [YouTube](https://www.youtube.com/) for information on Grid layouts with Tic Tac Toe games, and walkthrough guides during my project.

+  * Best CSS website i've recently discovered is [CSS Tricks](https://css-tricks.com/)

+  * My go to website is always [W3Schools](https://www.w3schools.com/)

+  * [Stackoverflow](https://stackoverflow.com/) best answers to your technical question.

+  * [Wiki](https://en.wikipedia.org/wiki/Main_Page) Wikipedia is a free online encyclopedia.

+  * [Slack](https://slack.com/) for that extra push and always help.

+  * [MDN Web Docs](https://developer.mozilla.org/en-US/) best documentation on the web.

+___
 Reason Behind Building This App: